2-6-0: United States

 The first true 2-6-0s with single-axle swivelling leading trucks were built in the United States in 1860 for the Louisville and Nashville Railroad.
 The New Jersey Locomotive and Machine Company built their first 2-6-0 in 1861, as the Passaic for the Central Railroad of New Jersey.
 The Erie Railroad followed in 1862 with the first large order of this locomotive type.
 In 1863, Rogers Locomotive & Machine Works built more for the New Jersey Railroad and Transportation Company.

 The Baltimore & Ohio (B&O) no. 600, a 2-6-0 Mogul built at the B&O's Mount Clare Shops in 1875, won first prize the following year at the 1876 Centennial Exposition in Philadelphia.
-It is preserved at the B&O Railroad Museum, housed in the former Mount Clare shops in Baltimore.
+It is preserved at the National Museum of Railroad History & Innovation, housed in the former Mount Clare shops in Baltimore.

 Well over 11,000 Moguls were constructed in the United States by the time production had ended in 1910.
 Very few of these classic steam locomotives still exist, most of them having been scrapped as newer, faster and more powerful steam engines were developed in the twentieth century.
-The USRA standard designs of 1918 did not include a 2-6-0.
+The USRA standard designs of 1918 did not include a 2-6-0, though the USRA 0-6-0 was designed so that it could be converted into a 2-6-0, with the Colorado Midland being the only known railroad to have done this.